Heavy rains in Cuba leave 3 dead, 1 missing

 Amid tense relations with China, EU looks at boosting semiconductor trade with Taiwan

-/in News/by CNPTVBrussels [Belgium], June 3 (ANI): Amid tense relations with China, European Union (EU) is looking at boosting semiconductor trade with Taiwan.
+Brussels [Belgium], June 3 (ANI): Amid tense relations with China, European Union (EU) is looking at boosting semiconductor trade with Taiwan.
 Hungry for chips, the EU hopes to tap into Taiwan’s semiconductor and microchip industry.

 The European Union held a virtual trade dialogue on Thursday with the Taiwanese minister for economic affairs, Mei-Hua Wang, reported DW News.